Chet Holifield Federal Building: Architecture

 Perhaps innovative for its time, the building has more recently been described as "appearing to be one part government building and two parts apocalyptic stronghold", and as a "white elephant."

 The sculptural Chet Holifield Federal Building is a stepped pyramidal form that has a similar appearance to ancient ziggurats.
 Architect William L. Pereira designed it.
 A large portion of the more than one million square foot building is below grade.
 It is located on a 92 acre parcel of land in Laguna Niguel, California, between Los Angeles and San Diego, and approximately 4 mi from the Pacific coastline.

 The building has seven tiers and is constructed of angled, painted, pre-cast concrete panels with reticulation, a textured finish that displays curvilinear forms.
 The building displays some characteristics of the Brutalist style of Modern architecture, which is distinguished by weighty, massive forms; rough, exposed concrete surfaces; broad, expansive wall planes; and recessed windows.

 The building has a concrete frame; the lateral force-resisting system consists of concrete shearwalls and single-level concrete moment frames.
 It was constructed on spread footings and caissons.
 Anodized aluminum windows, which are separated by slanting concrete walls with triangular forms, are recessed between the horizontal levels.
 Evenly spaced windows provide a consistent rhythm to the symmetrical building, which has a sprawling horizontal emphasis.
 The top tier of the building has a large flat roof with attached protruding vertical elements, providing additional texture to the structure.
-The building also contains large amounts of asbestos that has been detected numerous times over the years, particularly during a water main break in March 2013.

 The east entrance is trapezoidal in form, referencing the overall shape of the building.
 A moat of smooth rocks surrounds the building on three sides, alluding to the idea that the massive structure is a modern-day fortress.
 A formal, classically inspired, symmetrical plaza is located outside of the main entrance.
 Grass panels, trees, landscaped beds, and planters greet visitors and provide contrast to the massive concrete structure.
 When the site was developed, more than 2,500 trees and 6,500 shrubs were included in the initial landscape plan.
 Concrete benches echo the materials and form of the building.